 Pašman island is separated from the coast by a channel whose waters are kept crystal-clear by the incessant sea currents.
 It is the home of kunjka, a delicious clam native to Tkon town and the basis of the local diet.
 If you can recognize it amidst all the submarine wealth, you are welcome to take a deep breath and pluck one out.

 The towns of Pašman, Ždrelac, Tkon, Neviđane and Mrljane have risen on the east coast of the island, facing the mainland and the uninhabited islets frequented by yachtsmen and bottlenose dolphins.

-The name of Pašman is synonymous with the savage beauty of landscapes, coves and the underwater world, where you will experience a return to your roots.
+The name Pašman is synonymous with the savage beauty of landscapes, coves and the underwater world, where you will experience a return to your roots.

-Pašman island in a whirlwind of history
+Pašman island in a vortex of history

 Ever since prehistory, Pašman island has carved an exquisite image in the olive wood, and limestone.
 As early as the sixth century, its population hid away in the fort of Pustograd, nowadays a valuable archeological site near Tkon.

 The monastery of Saint Cosmas and Damian, a supreme cultural monument from the twelfth century, was built atop Ćokavac hill above Tkon.
 The Benedictine monks hold an immense collection of sacral art within its walls, while the Franciscans chose the site of Kraj for their own monastery, named after Saint Domnius, in the fourteenth century.